open-telemetry/opentelemetry.io/content/en/blog/2023/sunsetting-opencensus.md

 OpenCensus and OpenTelemetry instrumentation to smoothly interoperate, with all of your telemetry flowing out of OpenTelemetry exporters.
-This lets OpenCensus users incrementally transition all of their instrumentation from OpenCensus to OpenTelemetry, and finally remove OpenCensus libraries from their applications.
+This lets OpenCensus users incrementally transition all of their instrumentation from OpenCensus to OpenTelemetry, and finally remove OpenCensus libraries from their applications[^shim-support].

 While OpenTelemetry was never intended to be a strict superset of OpenCensus, most of the APIs and data models are compatible.
 Migration should be considered